1. Her Testimonies

 This is simply impossible.
 In the spring 1945, Kim Il Sun was in Vladivostok, more than 200km away from Mudanjiang, leading a small group of guerrilla fighters under the command of the Soviet Army.
 Chased by the Japanese Army, his guerrilla force took refuge there.
 Obviously, her memory is contaminated with some scenes from anti-Japan war dramas.

 Testimony No.2 is contained in a book published in 2010.
 The author believes that by this time she is demented.
 Incapacity to recognize the difference between what is real and what is not real is a clear sign of dementia.
-The author also questions the moral soundness of Korean civil activists regarding the use (e.g. public exposure) of such a person for their own ends.
+The author also questions the moral soundness of Korean civil activists as to the use (e.g. public exposure) of such a senile person for their own ends.

 |To Top||To Home|